GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 send users from a Python application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 ## Sample Project

-[Download a sample project](https://github.com/GluuFederation/oxd-python/archive/master.zip) specific to this oxd library.
+[Download a sample project](https://github.com/GluuFederation/oxd-python/archive/3.1.1.zip) specific to this oxd python library.

 ### System Requirements

 - Ubuntu / Debian / CentOS / RHEL / Windows 7 or higher / Windows Server 2008 or higher
-- Python 2.7 or higher
+- Python 2.7
 - Flask
-- oxdpython 3.1.0
+- oxdpython 3.1.1
 - Flask-SSLify